 From the elaborate architecture of Lima’s and Cusco’s colonial plazas to the archaeological marvels of Ollantaytambo and the astounding biodiversity of the Amazon, there’s something for everyone in Peru.

-Ready to learn more about places to visit in Peru with kids?
+Ready to learn more about places to visit in Peru?
 Check out our ultimate family travel guide to Peru.
 Then, join us on an 11-Day Peru Family Adventure, an immersive, authentic way to experience the Land of the Incas with children.

 At Our Whole Village, we craft transformational trips for curious families who want to create lasting memories while making a difference.
 We’re here to help you and your family experience the world, its people, and its cultures.
 Contact us today to learn more about the unforgettable experiences that we curate for curious families just like yours.